Itential Frequently Asked Questions

 Can audit trail on user activities and workflow execution data and records be logged (internally/externally) and does it support retention period of at least 7 years?

-IAP supports syslog integrations, meaning logs can be written to external data stores if required.
-IAP does not automatically archive logs, meaning logs can be retained for whichever period of time is required by the customer
+Itential supports syslog integrations, meaning logs can be written to external data stores if required.
+Itential does not automatically archive logs, meaning logs can be retained for whichever period of time is required by the customer

 Is a customizable performance and compliance dashboard available to present historical and real-time performance, inventory, operational, and compliance status?